How will UK and London travel be affected by the Queen’s funeral?

 Around 100 other Heathrow services are cancelled between Sunday and Tuesday; Virgin Atlantic has cancelled or re-timed four flights, while Aer Lingus has grounded eight flights between the UK and Ireland or Northern Ireland.

-In addition, some airlines and airports may choose to give their staff part of the day off, which could affect flights.
+“We are working closely with our airlines to operate a normal schedule on the day and if there are any changes to flight times, passengers will be notified by their airlines.”

+Disruption is not expected at other London airports – though the departure of heads-of-state flights from Stansted, particular US AIr Force One carrying President Biden, could cause some delays.

-Glasgow-based Loganair says: “As a mark of respect, we are working with our airport and service partners to ensure we have no scheduled flying during the funeral itself.
+There will be changes to some flights on Glasgow-based Loganair.
+The carrier says: “As a mark of respect, we are working with our airport and service partners to ensure we have no scheduled flying during the funeral itself.

 “This is to allow our staff the option of being able to watch the state funeral and for Loganair as a team to demonstrate our deep respect to Her Majesty.”

+Both National Express and Megabus have laid on extra coaches to meet a surge in demand for people wanting to travel to and from London for the state funeral.

-Yes, on the day of the funeral Victoria Coach Station will be closed because of its proximity to the funeral in Westminster Abbey.
+On the day of the funeral Victoria Coach Station (VCS) will be closed from 2am on Monday because of its proximity to the funeral in Westminster Abbey.

+The last National Express arrival into VCS on Sunday night/Monday morning is from Weymouth at 12.20am, and the last departure is to Weston-super-Mare at 1am.
+These will also be the first arrivals and departures at VCS when operations resume shortly after midnight on Tuesday morning.

-With the main London terminus for long-distance coaches unavailable, almost all National Express services will move to Wembley Stadium, northwest of central London.
+During the closure of the central London hub, almost all National Express services will move to Wembley Stadium, northwest of central London.
+Departures will be from the green car park; arrivals into pink car park.

 Links from Dover and Ramsgate will start and end at Stratford in east London, while airport services – the A1 to Luton and A6 to Stansted – will serve Baker Street.